How to gear up for the mudline

 Sink the feed

-Rather than tap the bait in from a pot, I put holes in my pot and then submerge it, creating a vacuum that sucks the bait out stealthily!
+Rather than tap the bait in from a pot, I put holes in my pot and then submerge it, this releases the vacuum created from compressing the bait in the pot and the bait will fall out stealthily!
 This stops fish coming off bottom.

 Go for a big float